yusufozturk/panther/docs/gitbook/historical-search/example-queries.md

 ## Show all instance launches in CloudTrail

-Often when credentials have been breached there is concern about an actor creating or modifying infrastructure.
+Often when credentials have been breached, there is concern about an actor creating or modifying infrastructure.
 The below query finds all RunInstances commands.
 These should be reviewed for anomalous activity.
 For example, actors have been known to spin-up large numbers of GPU instances for bitcoin mining in compromised accounts.